New York State Route 283 (1930–1970)

 New York State Route 283 (NY 283) was an east–west state highway located within Tioga County in the Southern Tier of New York in the United States.
 It ran along the south bank of the Susquehanna River from an intersection with NY 282 in the village of Nichols to a junction with NY 17 (now NY 96 and NY 434) in the village of Owego.
 The route was assigned as part of the 1930 renumbering of state highways in New York as a Pennsylvania–Owego route.
-NY 283 was truncated to Nichols in 1949 and eliminated entirely in 1970.
+NY 283 was truncated to Nichols in 1949 and eliminated in 1970.
 Its former routing is now mostly maintained by Tioga County as part of several county routes.

 Route description

 NY 283 began at an intersection with NY 282 in the village of Nichols, located on the southern bank of the Susquehanna River in south-central Tioga County.
 The route headed to the east as East River Drive, crossing over Wappasening Creek as it left the village limits.
 From here, the route took on a more northeasterly course, following the east side of a deep, rural valley surrounding the Susquehanna River.
 About 3 mi from Nichols, the highway entered the small hamlet of Lounsberry, located just south of NY 283's junction with Stanton Hill Road (County Route 54 or CR 54).
 NY 283 continued northeast from the community, closely following the riverbank and the south edge of the encompassing valley to the village of Owego.
 The route served a mostly undeveloped area of the village before ending at a junction with NY 17 across the river from Owego's central business district.